 A commercial insurance broker is an insurance professional who acts as an intermediary between their clients and insurance providers.
-As an insurance broker, it is your responsibility to help your clients find clarity for their insurance woes and steer them away from unnecessary spending.
+As an insurance broker, it is your responsibility to help your clients find the solution for their insurance woes and steer them away from unnecessary spending.

-While insurance agents and commercial insurance brokers both sell insurance, the difference lies on who they represent.
-Where insurance agents represent insurance companies during the insurance process, commercial insurance brokers represent their clients.
+While insurance agents and commercial insurance brokers both sell insurance, the difference lies with who they represent.
+Moreover, while insurance agents represent insurance companies during the insurance process, commercial insurance brokers represent their clients.

 Apart from selling, soliciting, and negotiating insurance on your client’s behalf, some of your primary responsibilities as an insurance broker will include:

 - Firstly, researching policies

 - Secondly, developing effective marketing strategies

 - Providing clients with advice on risk management